john-kurkowski/dotfiles/.docs/PROJECT_LOCAL_CONFIGURATION.md

 I'm already using [direnv](https://direnv.net/) dotfiles for per-project environment variables.
 The following 2 dotfiles can customize Vim when it's editing files within that project folder.
 For example, to disable Prettier for all files within that project.
+This can also apply to an organization of projects checked out in the same parent folder by placing the 2 dotfiles in the parent folder.

 ```sh
 # .envrc